Münster rebellion: Siege

 The city was besieged by Franz von Waldeck, its expelled bishop.
 In April 1534, on Easter Sunday, Matthys, who had prophesied God's judgment to come on the wicked on that day, led a procession from the city with twelve followers, as he believed himself the second Gideon.
 He and his followers were cut off and taken.
 Matthys was killed, his head placed on a pole for all in the city to see, and his genitals nailed to the city gate.

 The 25-year-old John of Leiden was subsequently recognized as Matthys' religious and political successor, justifying his authority and actions by claiming visions from heaven.
 His authority grew until eventually he proclaimed himself the successor of David and adopted royal regalia, honors, and absolute power in the new "Zion".
 There were now in the town at least three times as many women of marriageable age as men, so he made polygamy compulsory, and he himself took sixteen wives.
 (John is said to have beheaded Elisabeth Wandscherer in the marketplace for refusing to marry him, though this act might have been falsely attributed to him after his death.)
 Meanwhile, most of the residents of Münster were starving as a result of the year-long siege.

 After lengthy resistance, the city was taken by the besiegers on June 24, 1535, and John of Leiden and several other prominent Anabaptist leaders were captured and imprisoned.
-In January 1536 John of Leiden, Bernhard Knipperdolling and one more prominent follower, Bernhard Krechting, were tortured and executed in the marketplace of Münster.
+In January 1536, John of Leiden, Bernhard Knipperdolling and one more prominent follower, Bernhard Krechting, were tortured and executed in the marketplace of Münster.
 Their bodies were exhibited in cages which hung from the steeple of St. Lambert's Church.
 The bones were removed later, but the cages hang there still.

+According to a contemporary source, about 3,000 people died during the siege.